4 Ways to De-Winter-ize Your Skin

 2. Pick up a Humidifier

 For all those who don’t have the time or funds to take a tropical holiday in February, just get a humidifier!
 See how it mimics the swaying palm trees and ocean breeze?

 Central heat naturally has low humidity.
 Add moisture back to the air by using a humidifier or put a bowl of water near your radiator.

 3. Exfoliate, Exfoliate

 If you have dry skin, you likely have dry skin cell buildup.
 This buildup prevents your moisturizer from reaching the deeper layers of skin.
-In the winter, it’s safe to exfoliate with a natural exfoliator every other day.
-For the face, find an exfoliator that is gentle (stay away from sugar or salt scrubs on the face).
-Rice Bran makes an excellent exfoliator for the face- and is chalk full of antioxidants to boot!
+In the winter, it’s safe to exfoliate every other day.
+We recommend one of our Pink Salt Scrubs, chalk full of vitamins and minerals from the ancient salt beds of the Himalayas.

 4. Moisturize with Purity (OILS!)